10.5.2. Destructors

 A UML class diagram showing an aggregation relationship between two classes: Person (the whole) and string.

 A simple destructor example.
-We again extend the Person class introduced previously by adding a destructor.
-The Person class has a pointer member variable, making it a "complex" class in need of a destructor.
+The example extends the Person class by adding a destructor.
+The Person class has a pointer member variable, making it a "complex" class requiring a destructor.
 The destructor deletes or deallocates name if the Person has one.
 Deleting a null pointer should be safe, but as recently as 2019, I witnessed a program fail when it did.
 So, I still test before deleting, but the test is probably no longer needed.
 Conversely, the delete operation is crucial to prevent a memory leak.

-The question of ownership in a whole-part relationship further complicates dynamic memory management.
-The part object's owner is responsible for destroying or deleting the part when it's no longer needed.
+In a whole-part relationship, the questions of object sharing and ownership further complicate dynamic memory management: what program objects share the part and which one "owns" it?
+The part object's owner is responsible for destroying or deleting it when it's no longer needed.
 When the part is not shared, the whole object is the owner.
 Assigning the ownership responsibilities to a specific class is more challenging when two or more objects share a part.
 If the underlying problem or other design constraints don't favor one, choose the one that makes the program easiest to write.
 The automatic destruction of a part object is a common destructor task.

 Local Variables Heap Variables